singerdmx/flutter-quill/README.md

 We welcome contributions!

-Please follow these guidelines when contributing to our project.
-See [CONTRIBUTING.md](./doc/CONTRIBUTING.md) for more details.
+Please follow these guidelines when contributing to the project.
+See [CONTRIBUTING.md](./doc/CONTRIBUTING.md) for more details. <br>

+You can check the [Todo](./doc/todo.md) list if you want to

 [Quill]: https://quilljs.com/docs/formats
 [Flutter]: https://github.com/flutter/flutter